bentoml/BentoML/docker/README.md

 example: 0.13.1-python3.8-ubuntu20.04-gpu
          0.13.1-python3.8-alpine3.14
          0.13.1-python3.7-slim
-         0.13.1-python3.7-slim-gpu
          0.13.1-python3.6-amazonlinux2
-NOTE: cuda is only supported for slim, ubuntu, and centos
+NOTE: cuda is only supported on ubuntu, and centos

 content structure of manifest.yml (only for my sanity)